-7.3.9 Network Alarms
+7.3.8 Network Alarms

-7.3.9.1 Ethernet Link Alarm
+7.3.8.1 Ethernet Link Alarm

-Table 7-52: acBoardEthernetLinkAlarm
+Table 7-49: acBoardEthernetLinkAlarm

-Alarm acBoardEthernetLinkAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.10 Description Sent when the Ethernet lin Sent when the Ethernet link(s) is down.
-Default Severity Critical Source Varbind Text All except Mediant 3000: Board# <n>/EthernetLink#0 (where n is the slot number) Mediant 3000: Chassis#0/Module#<n>/EthernetLink#0 (where n is the blade's slot number) This trap relates to the Ethernet Link Module (the #0 numbering doesn't apply to the physical Ethernet link).</n></n> Event Type equipmentAlarm Probable Cause underlyingResourceUnavailable (56) Alarm Severity Condition <text></text> Corrective Action Major Fault on single interface Ethernet link alarm: Redundant link is down 1.
-Ensure that both Ethernet cables are plugged into the back of the Critical Fault on both interfaces No Ethernet link system.
-Observe the system's Ethernet linl lights to determine which interface is failing.
+Alarm acBoardEthernetLinkAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.10 Description Sent when the Ethernet lin k(s) is down.
+Default Severity Critical Source Varbind Text All except Mediant 3000: Board# <n>/EthernetLink#0 (where n is the slot number) Mediant 3000: Chassis#0/Module#<n>/EthernetLink#0 (where n is the blade's slot number) This trap relates to the Ethernet Link Module (the #0 numbering doesn't apply to the physical Ethernet link).</n></n> Event Type equipmentAlarm Probable Cause underlyingResourceUnavailable (56) Alarm Severity Condition <text> Corrective Action</text> Major Fault on single interface Ethernet link alarm: Redundant link is down 1.
+Ensure that both Ethernet cables are plugged into the back of the Critical Fault on both interfaces No Ethernet link System.
+Observe the system's Ethernet link lights to determine which interface is failing.
 Reconnect the cable or fix the network problem Cleared Both interfaces are operational - Note that the alarm behaves differently when coming from the redundant or the active modules of a High Availability (HA) system.
 The alarm from the redundant is raised when there is an operational HA configuration in the system.
 There is no critical severity for the redundant module losing both its Ethernet links as that is conveyed in the no HA alarm that follows such a case.

-7.3.9.2 Ethernet Group Alarm
+7.3.8.2 Ethernet Group Alarm